w3c/event-timing/interactionID-explainer.md

 ## Where are we now?

-InteractionId is currently not exposed to all event types for implementation complexity reasons.
-Only certain important event types which we think are just enough to capture the interaction latency are exposed and listed as below:
+Only certain event types may expose an `interactionId`; Those events which are required to capture overall interaction latency.
+These are listed below:

 | Interaction Type | Event Types with InteractionId Exposed                                                                                           |
 | ----------- | ------------------------------------------------------------------------------------------------ |